twolfson/AddToCalendar/README.md

 # AddToCalendar
-A Google Chrome extension that automatically adds events to Google Calendar.
-Works with Facebook and LinkedIn events.
+A Google Chrome extension that automatically adds Facebook events to Google Calendar with one click.